archnim/proxen/README.md

 npm i -g proxen
 ```

-## Notice ⚠️
-**Starting from version three, proxen breaks retro-compatibility with versions 2.x.y and lower !**
-I will do all my best to never break it again.

 ## Usage
 There are two ways to use proxen:
 - The simple way is to type `proxen <subcommand> <params>`.
 Each subcommand corresponds to one feature of the program.